 Music

 The music courses at Queen Mary’s College is aimed at anyone interested in gaining a greater understanding of music.
-It is open to anyone who has a keen interest in studying European Art music as well as popular and contemporary music including Musical Theatre and who wishes to broaden their experience and deepen their understanding of both live and recorded music.
+We offer three different Music courses which are, Music A Level, Music Vocational Single or Extended.
+No matter which music course you choose to embark on, you will broaden your experience and deepen your understanding of both live and recorded music.

 “Thank you for all the hard work you do to ensure that students are able to access and engage with high-quality music education.”– Bridget Whyte, Chief Executive, Music Mark.